-The 3,200-solar panel installation covers 62,000-square-feet of rooftop space and will supply the airport with approximately 817,000 kilowatt-hours of electricity annually, equivalent to powering 61 homes with electricity or removing 90 vehicles from the road annually.
-This amount of power is also equal to conserving 53,000 gallons of gasoline or 992 barrels of oil, or saving 3.5 acres of trees from deforestation.
+The 3,200-solar panel installation covers 62,000-square-feet of rooftop space.
+For it will supply the airport with approximately 817,000 kilowatt-hours of electricity annually.
+I mean that’s equivalent to powering 61 homes with electricity.
+Also it’s like removing 90 vehicles from the road annually.

-By utilizing solar power as an energy source, Newark Liberty International Airport anticipates an electricity savings of approximately $60,000 per year.
+In addition, utilizing solar power as an energy source, Newark Liberty International Airport saves cash.
+I mean it anticipates an electricity savings of approximately $60,000 per year.

 “Earth Week is the ideal occasion to recognize Newark Liberty International Airport for its outstanding commitment to sustainability,” said Michael W. Gibson, Vice President of ConEdison Solutions.
 “The Port Authority of New York & New Jersey is setting an excellent example for airports nationwide and around the world.”